Explained by Science: Why Nostalgia-Driven Marketing Strategy Works

-It looks like same goes for products we consumed in those good old times.
-We’ve seen a lot of companies reinventing their old products, commercials, mascots and packages or simply reminding people of a leitmotif of a particular era, trying to appeal to a certain generation of consumers.
+The same goes for products we consumed in those good old times.
+We’ve seen a lot of companies reinventing their old products and commercials.
+Mascots and packages or simply reminding people of a leitmotif of a particular era.
+Trying to appeal to a certain generation of consumers.
 Does this work, and why?

 How does nostalgia work?